swilgosz/hanamimastery/data/episodes/3-style-your-app-with-bulma.md

 ![Breadcrumbs component](/images/episodes/3/breadcrumbs.png)

 Now let's update the single article's item.
-For this, I'll use [Bulma's _card_ component](https://bulma.io/documentation/components/card/) and simliar to breadcrumbs, I just need to copy the HTML structure to my template file.
+For this, I'll use [Bulma's _card_ component](https://bulma.io/documentation/components/card/) and similar to breadcrumbs, I just need to copy the HTML structure to my template file.
 To speed things up I'll just paste the content I've prepared before.
 This is a card component, translated to slim - as this is what I'm working with, and instead of static strings, I show the appropriate article's attributes.

 ```html
 // slices/main/web/templates/blog/articles/_item_.html.slim